Rep. Jordan Harris' Biography

 Representative Harris is currently President of the Board of Directors at Lincoln Day Educational Center, the oldest continuously operating African American Day School in the country.
 Harris currently serves as a member of the Council of Trustees at his alma mater – Millersville University.
-He serves as a Member of the Board of the Hardy Williams Education Fund and the Christian Street YMCA, and the Knight Foundation.
+He serves as a Member of the Board of the Hardy Williams Education Fund, the Christian Street YMCA, and the Knight Foundation.
 Harris is also the Co-Chair of the Oil and Gas Caucus.
 He is a member of the Phi Beta Sigma Fraternity, Inc. Nu Sigma Chapter and Prince Hall Free and Accepted Masons Cephas Lodge #98.